 You’ll need to spend some time researching which ones you need.
-You can choose to go direct to insurers like Simply Business that helps you decide which cover you need and sends you quotes online from lots of different insurance companies for you to pick from.
+You can choose to go direct to an insurer.
+Or, to save time and hassle, you can try an online insurance broker like Simply Business that helps you decide which cover you need and sends you quotes online from lots of different insurance companies for you to pick from.

 6. Understand Tax and VAT

 Setting up a business means it’s all down to you to work out what types of taxes you need to pay, how much you need to pay and if you have to register for VAT, unless you plan to hire an accountant who will guide you through all this.

 The types of taxes you’ll need to pay depends on your business structure and how much you earn but it’s important you understand exactly which ones you are liable for so you can set money aside for them and get your hourly rate and pricing right.

 Unlike when you are employed, when you become self-employed you can deduct expenses from your income.
 That reduces the amount of tax you have to pay.
 You can’t deduct all your expenses – there are certain ones which HMRC do not let you deduct, even if you paid for them as part of your business.
 These are known as Allowable and Disallowable Expenses.

 You’ll also receive a deduction for your personal allowance (the amount you can earn tax-free).
 You’ll then pay tax according to how much money you have made after these deductions.
 The more you make the more tax you’ll pay.

 |Higher rate 40%||£50,271 to £150,000||£50,001 to £150,000|

 |Additional rate 45%||over £150,000||over £150,000|

 As a self-employed business owner you’ll also need to pay Class 2 and Class 4 national insurance.
 Again the amount you pay is based on your business profits.